FaithChepkemoi/My-Personal-Website/README.md

-# Faith Chepkemoi - TheFaithfulCoder Portfolio
+# Faith Chepkemoi - My-Personal Webiste

 Welcome to my personal portfolio!
 This project showcases my journey, skills, and projects as a developer.